-INTERIM PRESIDENT AND CEO
+PRESIDENT AND CEO

 A longstanding member and leader of the NAACP, Mr. Johnson will guide the Association through a period of re-envisioning and reinvigoration.
-Until a new president is selected, Mr. Johnson will serve as the NAACP’s primary spokesperson.

-Mr. Johnson is a veteran activist who has dedicated his career to improving defending the rights and improving the lives of Mississippians.
+Mr. Johnson is a veteran activist who has dedicated his career to defending the rights and improving the lives of Mississippians.
 As State President of the NAACP Mississippi State Conference, he led critical campaigns for voting rights and equitable education.
 He successfully managed two bond referendum campaigns in Jackson, MS that brought $150 million in school building improvements and $65 million towards the construction of a new convention center, respectively.
 As a regional organizer at the Jackson-based non-profit, Southern Echo, Inc., Mr. Johnson provided legal, technical, and training support for communities across the South.

 In the wake of Hurricane Katrina, Mr. Johnson founded One Voice Inc. to improve the quality of life for African Americans through civic engagement training and initiatives.
 One Voice has spawned an annual Black Leadership Summit and the Mississippi Black Leadership Institute, a nine month training program for community leaders.